jonnew/cyclops/resources/beta-kit-getting-started-guide.md

     ![Power switch assembly](PowerSwitch.jpg)

   - Strip about 1 cm of insulation from each end of the hookup wires
+  - Thread half of the stripped portion of each wire through each of the switch's solder terminals, and then fold the wire back, so that the stripped part is on both sides of the terminal.
-  - Solder the hookup wire to the switch
+  - Solder the hookup wire to the switch.
+Make sure the solder flows into the wires' coper braid and onto the switch terminal.
-  - Slide the heat shrink over the solder joints and hit then with a hot air gun or pass a lighter underneath them to shrink them into place.
+  - Slide the heat shrink from the back of each wire, over the solder joints.
+    Hit then with a hot air gun or pass a lighter underneath them to shrink them into place over the solder joints.

 1. Prepare the panels

     ![Power switch installation](power-switch-install.jpg)

   - Pull the paper backing off the panels
-  - Press the the power switch into position on the back panel.
+  - Press the  power switch into position on the back panel.
 The orientation does not matter.
 It will snap into place.

 1. Install the heatsink on the PCB

   - Flip the PCB so that the bottom is exposed.
   - Locate the large white square indicating the silkscreen location
-  - Remove the paper backing from the heatsink to the adhesive surface
+  - Remove the paper backing from the heatsink to expose the adhesive surface
   - Press the heatsink into place on the PCB

 1. Install the power switch on the PCB.

     ![Power switch soldering](power-switch-solder.jpg)

   - Solder the power switch in place on the PCB after
-  - The solder points are accidentally covered in solder mask, but there should be plenty of exposed copper on the inner part of the via to get a good joint.
-Sorry about that.
+  - The solder points are accidentally covered in solder mask (see [beta "feature" #1](#beta-"features") above if you are having trouble soldering to these through holes).

 1. Install the light pipes on the PCB.

     ![Light pipe installation](light-pipe-install.jpg)

   - Insert the light pipes in the mounting positions in the front of the PCB.
   - Squeeze them into place firmly using some needle nose pliers or sturdy forceps.

 1. Install the front panel on the enclosure

     ![Front panel installation](front-panel-install.jpg)

   - Using 4 of the 8 mount screws that came in the little plastic bag _outside_ of the enclosure box, install the front panel on the enclosure.
   - Don't use the screws that came with the box, they are are too tight and too weak.
 I had to petition the box manufacture to send me the replacement screws because of this.

 1. Install the PCB in the enclosure.

     ![Front panel installation](pcb-install.jpg)

-  - Slide the PCB into the box using the _middle_ rail
+  - Slide the PCB into the box using the _middle_ rail.
   - When the BNC connectors come through the front panel, you will need to push them down a bit, slightly flexing the PCB to get the light pipes through the front panel.
 This is required to hold the light pipes in place.

 1. Install the rear panel.

     ![Rear panel installation](rear-panel-install.jpg)

   - Loop the two hook up wires and push them into the enclosure on top of the PCB.
   - Use the panel the push the remaining wire into the enclosure.
-  - Use the remaining 4 screws to install the rear panel
+  - Use the remaining 4 screws to install the rear panel.

 1. Install gain knob and button cover.

     ![Rear panel installation](gain-knob-install.jpg)

+  - Slip the toothed washer over the gain dial.
+  - Tighten the jam nut on the gain dial's threads until just past finger tight.
+Do not over-tighten or you will strip the threads.
-  - Turn the dial on the front panel _fully counter-clockwise_
+  - Turn the dial on the front panel _fully counter-clockwise_.
-  - Slip the gain knob over the dial with the tick mark pointed slightly below the 0 position
+  - Slip the gain knob over the dial with the tick mark pointed slightly below the 0 position.
   - Tighten the set screw on the side of the knob to lock it into place using an Allen key.
   - When you turn the knob fully clockwise, the tick mark should be pointing at the 1.5A position.
-  - Press the red button cover over the `TEST` switch.
+  - Press the red button cover over the `TEST` switch until it snaps into place.

 Congratulations, you are the proud owner of a high-precision, high-power, high-speed LED driver that will make commercial drives feel a bit ridiculous